dwyl/phoenix-chat-example/README.md

-## 5. Instal the Node.js Dependencies
+## 5. Install the Node.js Dependencies

 In order to use JS in your Phoenix project, you need to install the node.js dependencies: